mastrauckas/http-header-inspector/README.md

        * **logRequests.logFileRequest.log:** Should this object log.
 The default is _true_.
        * **logRequests.logFileRequest.path:** Where to put the log file.
 The default is _./log_.
        * **logRequests.logFileRequest.fileName:** File name to use.
 The default is _AllHeaders.log_.
        * **logRequests.logFileRequest.preAppendDateFormat:** Date to pre append to the file name.
-The default is _YYYYMMDDHHssSSSS_.
+The default is _YYYYMMDDHHmm_.